 Do you have a rapport?

-Before you make an appointment, you may want email or call the astrologer and talk with them for a short time before booking a session.
+Before you make an appointment, you may want to email or call the astrologer and talk with them briefly before booking a session.

 Ask them the questions we just went over.
 Do they have a client who would be willing to give a testimonial?
 Does your question or need fit within their specialty area?
 Do they have someone they can refer you to if your needs do not match their skill set?

-Also, while an astrologer can help interpret the resonance between what is happening in the sky and your life, do not assume that the astrologer is always right.
-Together you should search to find the optimal solutions for you.
-But, ultimately, it is you who must make a decision about what to do with the information.
+Also, while an astrologer can help interpret the resonance between what is happening in the sky and your life, don't assume that the astrologer is always right.
+Search together to find the optimal solutions for you.
+But, ultimately, it is you who must decide about what to do with the information.

 Summing It Up

 Remember, the choice is yours.
-Astrology is a legitimate art that has been practiced for thousands of years, but that doesn’t mean all practitioners are equally legitimate, or can meet your specific needs.
+Astrology is a legitimate art that has been in practice for thousands of years, but that doesn’t mean all practitioners are equally legitimate or can meet your specific needs.
 So, above all, use your common sense.